HarryHLZ/Machine-Learning-Regression-Models-Python/README.md

-# Machine-Learning-Small-Projects---Python
+# Regression Models with Python
-This includes some small projects with most popular machine learning models and algorithms.
+This includes some small projects using linear or non-linear regression models with Python.